Ep 176 Strychnine: The WD-40 of Victorian Medicine

 So without glycine being able to bind to its receptor and do its job, there's this overwhelming increase in motor neuron impulses going to our muscles.

-And it just so happens that the particular site of action, this particular glycine receptor, is in a part of our spinal cord that is very specific to our motor neurons.
+And that is why we see these contractions and these spasms.
+And it just so happens that the particular site of action, this particular glycine receptor, is in a part of our spinal cord.

+that is very specific to our motor neurons.
 It is not in our brain, in our cerebrum.

-And that is why you remain so aware of what is going on, because nothing is blocking the nervous system impulses in your brain.
+And that is why you remain so aware of what is going on because nothing is blocking the nervous system impulses in your brain.

 And if all of the descriptions that I read of what this disease looks like sounded very similar to tetanus,

+it's because they are.
 Tetanus blocks the release of glycine, whereas strychnine is blocking glycine's action, but it's the same exact end result, essentially.

 Okay.